 For starters: Epic founder and CEO Tim Sweeney went on-record, on Twitter, to say:

 "Epic supports everyone’s right to express their views on politics and human rights.
 We wouldn’t ban or punish a Fortnite player or content creator for speaking on these topics."

-When someone pointed out that Tencent, a Chinese company, owned 40% of Epic Games (a huge number compared to the 5% stock they have in Activision-Blizzard), he doubled down on saying he wouldn’t punish the players, even saying that:
+When someone pointed out that Tencent, a Chinese company, owned 40 percent of Epic Games (a huge number compared to the 5 percent stock they have in Activision-Blizzard), he doubled down on saying he wouldn’t punish the players, even saying that: